 Home » Antique Furniture Restoration »

-Antique Veneer Restoration & Conservation
+Antique Veneer Restoration in Oxfordshire & Gloucestershire

-Our Antique Veneer Restoration Process
+The Antique Veneer Restoration Process

 Wood veneer is a surface that can be easily damaged.
 The delicate surface means it can be prone to scratching or gouging, or moisture can seep underneath the veneer and loosen the top layer, causing bubbles to appear or the veneer to peel.
 When veneer furniture is damaged, you should seek the help of a restorer, you cannot simply sand away the scratches yourself.
 Clive Payne is a member of the British Antique Furniture Restorers’ Association and can help.